Document Ref: 14106-G-Modern Slavery Statement

 5.3 Our suppliers participate in a Modern Slavery Supplier Survey which enables Ark to understand the risk of modern slavery in their supply chain, the actions being taken to address this risk as well as any current events or matters that could give rise to potential risk.

-5.4 We did not find any evidence of non-compliance throughout the evaluated supply chain against the Modern Slavery Act 2015.
+5.4 Following this due diligence, we can confirm that we did not find any evidence of non-compliance throughout the evaluated supply chain against the Modern Slavery Act 2015 in relation to the products and services directly provided to Ark.

-5.5 The results of the survey were compared to the data from previous assessments to identify any trends.
+5.6 The results of the survey were compared to the data from previous assessments to identify any trends.
 This analysis has enabled Ark to identify areas where the supply chain are performing well and if there are any opportunities for improvement.
 This output informs current decision making and influences our engagement with suppliers in the future.
+There were no material issues or area for improvement noted.

 6.1 High levels of awareness across Ark will be key in the company’s success in ensuring that modern slavery is targeted more effectively and persistently.

-6.2 Ark’s Modern Slavery Policy (14104-A-Modern Slavery) has been communicated to all staff and reinforces the Leadership Team’s commitment to ensuring that modern slavery is not taking place anywhere in our operations and supply chain.
+6.2 Ark’s Modern Slavery Policy (14104-A-Modern Slavery) has been communicated to all staff and reinforces the Leadership Team’s commitment to ensuring that modern 6.3 slavery is not taking place anywhere in our operations and supply chain both as part of induction activities as well as ongoing and periodic updates.

-6.5 Ark is looking to implement periodic supplementary staff briefings in addition to the existing training and awareness provided with the first session scheduled for the end of October 2024.
+6.7 Ark is looking to implement periodic supplementary staff briefings in addition to the existing training and awareness provided with the first session undertaken on October 2024 and the second one scheduled to be undertaken at the end of November 2025 as an all company briefing.
 This is to ensure the organisation remains informed of current developments on this topic and we adapt to any emerging risk relevant to Ark or out supply chain.

-7.1.3 The results of the FY2024 Modern Slavery Supplier Survey which found no evidence of non-compliance with the Modern Slavery Act 2015,
+7.4 The results of the FY2025 Modern Slavery Supplier Survey which found no evidence of non-compliance with the Modern Slavery Act 2015,

 8.1 Ark shall take responsibility for this statement which will be reviewed and updated as appropriate.

-8.2 This statement was approved by the Management Team on the 14th October 2024 and has been signed by the Compliance Director, on behalf of the Senior Leadership Team.
+8.2 This statement was approved by the Management Team on the 10th November 2025 and has been signed by the Compliance & Cyber Security Director, on behalf of the Senior Leadership Team.